MichaelMattews/Exhibition-Network-Design/screenshots/README.md

 # Screenshots

-Screenshots of Active Directory, Entra ID, Intune, and PowerShell configurations.
+This folder contains screenshots of Active Directory, Microsoft Entra ID, Intune, and PowerShell configurations.